-Study the ancient language of Sanskrit so you can read Ayurvedic texts such as the “Ashtanga Hridayam”!
-This course focuses on listening, reading, and writing Sanskrit, as well as an introduction to spoken Sanskrit.
-We start with the fundamentals, beginning with the basic sounds and the alphabet of the Devanagari script.
+This course will introduce you to Sanskrit starting with the basics.
+It focuses on foundational skills required for reading and writing Sanskrit, plus a preface to spoken Sanskrit.
+Lessons begin with the basic sounds and the alphabet of the Devanagari, or Sanskrit script.
 Students progress further by learning to read and write their own names, transliterate simple words, and then build up towards reading Ayurvedic words and sentences.
-At the end of the program, students are capable of reading the Ayurvedic sutras on their own and have the foundation to pursue further study in spoken Sanskrit.
+At the end of the program, students are capable of reading basic Sanskrit on their own and have the foundation to pursue further study in spoken Sanskrit.

 Who should take this program